 Referendum effort on Arkansas eye surgery law rejected

-Arkansas election officials have rejected an attempt to hold a referendum next year on a new state law expanding what procedures optometrists can perform that's sparked an unusually expensive and public lobbying fight.
+Arkansas election officials on Friday rejected an attempt to hold a referendum next year on a new state law that expands what procedures optometrists can perform and sparked an unusually expensive and public lobbying fight.

 Safe Surgery Arkansas, the group behind the referendum effort, says it's prepared to go to court to challenge the petitions' rejection.